 0. The 5G ProSe UE (Source UE/Target UE/Relay UE) gets the address of 5G DDNMF/5G U2U Relay PKMF from the PCF of its HPLMN, which is responsible for provisioning discovery security materials related to direct discovery and U2U relay discovery.

-Editor’s Note: Whether PCF can also be used to provision discovery security material is FFS.

 NOTE 1: U2U relay discovery materials are provisioned by the 5G DDNMF or 5G U2U Relay PKMF can be determined in the conclusion phase or the normative work phase.

 1. The 5G ProSe UE establishes a secure connection with the 5G DDNMF/5G U2U Relay PKMF in its HPLMN and sends a U2U Relay Discovery Key Request to the 5G DDNMF/5G U2U Relay PKMF.
 The request includes User Info ID, Security capability, and UE's roles in RSC-specified relay service.
 The request should include RSC if discovery security materials for U2U relay discovery are required.